ianxxiao/use-athena/README.md

 # Athena
-**Why are we making Athena?** As aspiring and passionate bloggers, it's fustrating when we run out of edgy ideas, struggle to create punchier taglines, and not knowing how the article might do once we publish.
+**Why are we making Athena?** As passionate bloggers, we want to write more interesting articles.
+But it's fustrating when we run out of edgy ideas, struggle to create punchy taglines, and not knowing how the article might do once we publish.

-**What does Athena do?** Athena helps other bloggers to find better ideas, make punchier taglines, and shape more unique "voices".
+**How does Athena help?** Athena helps you to find better ideas, publish faster with more confidence, and discover your unique "voice".

-**How can you benefit?** With Athena, you can publish more high quality content and create a tighter followership.

-Athena is powered by the latest Big Data, Text Analytics, and Machine Learning tools.
-Athena augments Grammarly, which is great for editing but not for the iterative creative process.

 Check out https://athena.launchaco.com/ for more details and sign up for the upcoming beta launch.